wasadigi/Teaching-HEIGVD-RES/examples/README.md

 **Keywords**: lecture 3, Node.js, UDP, client, server

 This example demonstrates a simple client-server application implemented in Node.js, which implements a simple protocol.
 Two scripts are provided (a third one defines constants for the protocol).
 Running the station.js scripts will simulate a *data collection station* that joins a multicast group and listens for UDP datagrams.
 Running the thermometer.js script will simulate a *smart thermometer* that publishes a tempurature measurement on a periodic basis.
 Try to run several thermometers in parallel and observe that the measures are received and reported by the data collection station.

+### 10-BroadcastWithNodeJS

+**Keywords**: lecture 3, Node.js, UDP, client, server, broadcast

+This example demonstrates how to implement a broadcast protocol in Node.JS.
+The `publisher.js` script periodically broadcasts datagrams (putting the `255.255.255.255` broadcast address and the application-specific port in the destination fields).
+The `subscriber.js` script binds a datagram socket on the application-specific port and prints the content of every received datagram on the console.